rushil83/Verve-DS-Challenge/README.md

   - **User signals**
   - **Contextual signals**
   - **Bid constraints**
-- **Assumption**: hence, using this type of model for bid_prices selection will predetermine max auction_volume at individual bid_prices, but here selection of bid prices is random. hence, max auction_volume at individual bid_price  is unknown and but can assumed to be capped at total_auction_events.
+- **Assumption**: using this type of model for bid_prices selection will predetermine max auction_volume at individual bid_prices, but here we didnt know why specfic bid_prices were choosen hence assuming more non-learned model selection of bid-prices. hence, max auction_volume at individual bid_price  is unknown and but can assumed to be capped at total_auction_events.
+  * example : Assumption - $0.2 bid auction volume is not capped at 10000000, but we are capping at 11221111.

 also since win_rate depends on what bid_price is set and bid_price is related to contextual signal -> this can explain the affect of win_rate to rise then dip then again rises with bid_prices.
   - **Example**: